ricdezen/nameless_language/README.md

 - After fixing strings, add non-escape (raw strings) and string interpolation (Python's format strings).

+- Some operators such as `!=`, `>=`, `<=` are syntactic sugar.
+Implement them with a dedicated instruction.

 - Other famous operators: `>>`, `<<`, `**`, `++`, `--`, `//`, `+=`, `-=`, `*=`, `/=`, `[]`, `()`.

+- Adjust falseness.
+In order to add operator overloading, the best idea is probably to do what Python did (special methods).

 - There are various TODO in the code, which do not represent features, mostly stuff that needs to be fixed.